 In early 2008, the Department of National Defence (DND) posted on its website a 67-page report into the incident, where the board of inquiry found Hess-von Kruedener’s death was entirely preventable and caused by the Israeli military.
 Less than a year later, the Harper government decided to classify the report and remove it from the government’s website.
 It has since remained off-limits to the public.

 The Israeli Defence Force have attributed the targeting and subsequent attack to an operational error, but offer no explanation of how the error occurred.
 Israel has since refused to cooperate with an investigation.

-Unless the Israel Defense Force can acknowledge and apologize for their lethal actions against our servicemen, Canadians must rethink their relationship with Israel and make no special concessions to accommodate political Zionism.
+Unless the Israel Defense Force can acknowledge and apologize for their lethal actions against our servicemen, Canadians will make no special concessions to accommodate political Zionism.